sinawic/4yt/docker/text.md

 By running containers you can map ports from within the container to the host network so for example you can access a defined port inside the container from the host IP address. you can define storage points say it be docker volumes or bind mounts from the host filesystem to inside the container.

+By default docker containers will be totally ephemeral, meaning no state will be persisted, and by removing the container all the state inside the container will be removed and won't be accessible again, until we create another container with the same image and try to maintain the desired state manually. this is why we build our custom images or use volumes to persist the state inside the containers.

 ## Docker Compose overview
 Docker Compose is a tool for defining and running multi-container applications.
-It is the key to unlocking a streamlined and efficient development and deployment experience.

 Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.